microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 # Lab 4 : Event-Driven Architecture

-In this lab you will see how to create cloud-native applications which can integrate with Azure Cache for Redis.
+In this lab you will see how to create cloud-native applications which can integrate with Azure Managed Redis.

 You will have to create 2 Function Apps which react to changes in Redis to perform an action:
 - `cache-refresh-func`: detect expired cache keys and trigger a cache warm up to re-populate them